strixeyecom/strixeyecom.github.io/docs/installation.md

 ![sidebar agents button > create new agent button](assets/images/agents_sidebar.png)

 Give a name and select Domains that you want to analyzing with the new Agent.
 Each Agent must have minimum one Domain.
-You can add multiple Domains to a Agent.
+You can add multiple Domains to an Agent.

 ![agent name and agent domains](assets/images/agent_create.png)